Seattle's Child

 Your guide to a kid-friendly city

-Now’s the time to pump up the tires, check helmets and get ready to pedal!
+Spring is the time to pump up the tires, check helmets, and get ready to pedal!

-On Wednesday, May 8, thousands of kids, teachers, and parents will use bikes to get to school throughout the Puget Sound area on Ā Bike to School Day in Seattle.
+On Wednesday, May 7, thousands of kids, teachers, and parents will use bikes (and scooters, wheelchairs, skateboards, etc.) to get to school on wheels to celebrate National Bike and Roll to School Day.

 Cascade Bicycle